What I Wish People Knew About Beauty School

 Not sure if a trade education, like beauty school, is the right move for you?
 Click here to find out how beauty school can offer you some of the same benefits as college and more!

-As we mentioned above, college isn’t always the right fit.
+College isn’t always the right fit.
 People who have struggled in traditional learning settings in the past aren’t going to find happiness or an easy learning environment in college.
-Oftentimes, college requires the organization and note taking skills that you learn in high school, and if you thought you were overwhelmed then… sorry to say but it’s only going to get harder.
+Colleges often require the organization and note taking skills that you learn in high school with increased difficulty.

 It’s not about how smart someone is.
 It’s about the way they learn, thrive and become better.
-At Douglas J Aveda Institute, we believe in creating a safe and fun learning environment that challenges you, excites you and, above all, helps you become the best you can be.
-Cosmetology and esthetics are two areas of study that can be taught in a variety of ways, including working with real people!
+At Douglas J Aveda Institute, we believe in creating a safe and fun learning environment that challenges you and excites you.
+And above all we help you become the best you can be.
+Cosmetology and esthiology are two areas of study that can be taught in a variety of ways, including working with real people!

 Are you looking for a sign that beauty education is the right fit?
 Click here to read the 5 signs that indicate it’s a match made in heaven.

-Tell your family, tell your friends and wear your decision to attend beauty school with pride.
+Tell your family and friends about your decision to attend beauty school with pride.
 We can’t wait to help you achieve your dreams.
-When you’re ready, contact Douglas J Aveda Institute.
-Our staff works diligently to help you set and reach goals, come up with a game plan for the rest of your education and even help you pursue employment after graduation.
+When you’re ready you should contact Douglas J Aveda Institute.
+Our staff works diligently to help you set and reach goals.
+We will help you come up with a game plan for the rest of your education and help you pursue employment after graduation.

 Douglas J Aveda Institute does not guarantee employment.
 For more information about gainful employment, click here.